 Jim and Dot now live on their original homestead, where Jim continues to farm.
 Their son Wendell and wife Audry are also living in ladder Valley.

-Mr. Hoehn began selling insurance, worked as secretary for the hospital, was a member of council, was appointed Justice of the peace, was subunit trustee for Shell lake school unit, and served as Notary Public.
-Mr. Hoehn is a twenty-five year member of the Elks, and thirteen of these years he served as secretary-treasurer.
+Mr. Hoehn began selling insurance, worked as a secretary for the hospital, was a member of the council, was appointed Justice of the peace, was subunit trustee for Shell lake school unit and served as Notary Public.
+Mr Hoehn is a twenty-five-year member of the Elks, and thirteen of these years he served as secretary-treasurer.

 Rupert and Anna Holmer.